 - Charging and starting system

-- Completing OBD II Drive Cycles (The station may allow consumer to complete.)
+- Completing OBD II drive cycles (The station may allow the consumer to complete.)

 - Cooling system flushes

 - Injection flushes (except as recommended by the manufacturer for emissions-related repairs)

 - Locking gas caps (unless it is the only available option)

 - Maintenance items (except those that are the direct cause of the Smog Check failure)